ETPD among top 1% of all U.S Law Enforcement Agencies

-Chief Christopher Chew announced today that the Evesham Township Police Department has earned reaccreditation by the prestigious Commission on Accreditation of Law Enforcement Agencies (CALEA), considered to be the gold standard in public safety.
+The Evesham Township Police Department has earned reaccreditation by the prestigious Commission on Accreditation of Law Enforcement Agencies (CALEA), considered to be the gold standard in public safety.
 The department was awarded reaccreditation after a formal hearing on November 22, 2014 in Albuquerque, NM.

 “This is a tremendous accomplishment by our police department”, said Chief Chew.
 “Being reaccredited by CALEA reaffirms the professionalism and standard of excellence throughout our organization”.

 CALEA accreditation is a voluntary process that requires accredited agencies to submit annual reports showing compliance with the program’s standards.
 Agencies are required to a mandatory review every three years, a process which includes an in-depth on-site assessment, community input and a formal hearing before a panel of commissioners.